fish-shell/fish-shell/sphinx_doc_src/index.rst

 Functions can be defined on the commandline or in a configuration file, but they can also be automatically loaded.
 This method of defining functions has several advantages.
 An autoloaded function becomes available automatically to all running shells.
 If the function definition is changed, all running shells will automatically reload the altered version.
 Startup time and memory usage is improved, etc.

-Fish automatically searches through any directories in the array variable ``$fish_function_path``, and any functions defined are automatically loaded when needed.
+Fish automatically searches through any directories in the list variable ``$fish_function_path``, and any functions defined are automatically loaded when needed.
 A function definition file must have a filename consisting of the name of the function plus the suffix '``.fish``'.

 By default, Fish searches the following for functions, using the first available file that it finds: